yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-enterprise-developer-portal/release-notes/portal-1.2.0.md

 ## Fixed
-- Fixed copy in the admin application on the Application page.
+- Fixed typos in the copy in the admin application on the Application page.
 - Fixes an issue with DCR that was encountered when a developer deletes an app with two DCR products from different catalogues.
 In that case, the client was deleted from IdP but the app was not deleted from the Portal.
-- Fixes wrong path to the executable in .service file.